micro/micro/docs/reference/README.md

 ## Services

-The Micro Server is not a monolithic process.
-Instead it is composed of many separate services.
+Micro is built as a distributed operating system leveraging the microservices architecture pattern.

+### Overview

 Below we describe the list of services provided by the Micro Server.
 Each service is considered a building block primitive for a platform and distributed systems development.
 The proto